| Career Café

 Trainer: Maura Hannon

-This workshop is intended in priority for postdoctoral researchers who want to continue their career in the international and/or private sector (for instance multinationals, NGO's…).
+This workshop is intended for doctorate holders who want to continue their career in the international and/or private sector (for instance multinationals, NGO's…).
 It will provide participants with information on:

 The training will help the candidates to practice job interviews, benefiting from peers' and trainer's feedback.